Moscow Exchange bets on retail investors, more listings

 Russia slashed rates to record lows this year to make lending cheaper and help the economy recover from a crash in prices for oil, its key export, as well as the COVID-19 pandemic.

-Denisov, who became MOEX's CEO in May 2019, said individual investors proved to be "an effective stabiliser" for the market as they bought 335.4 billion roubles ($4.36 billion) worth of shares this year, often replacing foreign investors if the latter were selling Russian assets.
+Denisov, who became MOEX's CEO in May 2019, said individual investors proved to be "an effective stabiliser" for the market.
+They bought 335.4 billion roubles ($4.36 billion) worth of shares this year, often replacing foreign investors who were selling Russian assets.

 Foreigners accounted for about half of stock trading in Moscow and held roughly a third of OFZ government bonds as of September.